fpapado/ephemeral/docs/worklog.md

   - [ ] pouchToElm, pouchFromElm
     -> API with cases etc there.
-- [] toLeaflet; would require encoders for Leaflet.Types
+- [X] toLeaflet; would require encoders for Leaflet.Types
-  - [ ] move port encoders to Port?
+  - [?] move port encoders to Port?
 - [ ] Debatable whether to propagate error in Request.Entry or return empty Dict
   - [ ] Generally, errors from Ports